 All applicants should read the Terms and Conditions before applying.
 The application procedure is a 3-stage process:

-Stage 1: Deadline for applications is Friday 10 February 2017.
-Applications can be made by completing the online application form.
+Stage 1: Deadline for applications is Monday 20 February 2017.
+Applications can be made by completing the application form.
 If you are not able to complete the application form online you may request a paper copy from the course co-ordinator.

 Stage 2: Applicants will receive the outcome of the review process in the week beginning 27 February 2017.
 Successful applicants will receive details of how to pay the course fees and a Stage 2 booking form.
 Places on the course are not guaranteed until fees have been received and the Stage 2 booking form has been completed.